 On the radio

 KCSN FM 88.5 is CSUN's award-winning public radio station.
 It plays contemporary and classic artists Norah Jones, the Dave Matthews Band, John Mayer, Joni Mitchell, Van Morrison, the Strokes, Lykki Li, Bob Dylan and the Grateful Dead.
 Weekend shows, hosted by volunteers, focus on eclectic styles such as Americana, folk and bluegrass.
-You can listen to the Web stream at www.kcsn.org on your mobile device.
-For Latin alternative music, check out www.latinalt.org for sister station KCSN HD-2.
+You can listen to the Web stream at www.885fm.org on your mobile device.
+If you're looking for jazz, enjoy www.jazz885.org at sister station KCSN HD-2, and for Latin alternative music, check out www.latinalt.org for sister station KCSN HD-3.